Gillian Tett

-Life and career
+Career

 In 1993, Tett joined the Financial Times as a correspondent from the former Soviet Union and Europe.
 In 1997, she was posted to Tokyo, where she later became bureau chief.
 In 2003, she became deputy head of the Lex column.
 Tett was then U.S. managing editor at the FT, before working as an assistant editor and columnist before returning to the U.S. managing editor position.
 She is also the chairwoman of the board of trustees for the Knight–Bagehot Fellowship in Economics and Business Journalism with Columbia University.

-During the years 2005 to 2007, Tett applied her skills in ethnographic research to J.P.
+From 2005 to 2007, Tett conducted ethnographic research on the American banking institution J.P.
 Morgan and discovered that the insular culture was leading to the creation of financial instruments that had little basis and that could cause severe economic disruption.
-In 2006, she predicted the financial crisis.
-Her 2009 book Fool's Gold recounts the lead-up to the economic crisis and the eventual collapse.
-She also played a significant role in the 2010 documentary Inside Job about the financial crisis of 2008.
+In a series of articles in the Financial Times between 2006-07, she wrote about the dangers posed by securitization and financial derivatives, and the unreliability of credit rating agencies.
+Her 2009 book Fool's Gold: How the Bold Dream of a Small Tribe at J.P.
+Morgan Was Corrupted by Wall Street Greed and Unleashed a Catastrophe recounts the lead-up to the economic crisis and the eventual collapse.
+She also played a significant role in the 2010 documentary Inside Job about the 2008 financial crisis.
+The book was widely reviewed throughout the English-speaking world and won the Spear's Book Award for the financial book of 2009.

-In 2010 Tett interviewed author Sebastian Mallaby on C-SPAN about his book More Money Than God: Hedge Funds and the Making of a New Elite providing a very clear image of hedge funds.
-Mallaby introduced "James Simons, founder of the Renaissance Technologies hedge fund and arguably the most successful investor of all time" but who was virtually unknown in 2010.

-Tett is a single parent to two daughters.

-Fool's Gold

-Tett's 2009 book Fool's Gold: How Unrestrained Greed Corrupted a Dream, Shattered Global Markets and Unleashed a Catastrophe was widely reviewed throughout the English-speaking world and won the Spear's Book Award for the financial book of 2009.